JohnLCaron/cdm-kotlin/Readme.md

 * Use non-shared dimensions for anonymous dimensions. nclib makes these shared by adding dimensions named "phony_dim_XXX".
 * Datatype.REFERENCE is added
 * Opaque, Vlen typedefs ??
+* Variables or Attributes of datatype CHAR have T = String.
+In some cases these may be changed to UBYTE.

 #### Compare with HDF5 data model
 * Creation order is ignored